 Reading the Past covers historical fiction exclusively.
-This includes commercial and literary novels, sagas, mysteries, epics, and fantasy novels with historical settings.
+This includes commercial and literary novels, sagas, mysteries, epics, and fantasy novels with historical settings (1960s and earlier).
 My reading tastes are wide-ranging and tend not to follow trends.
 Please browse through my site to get a better idea of my preferences.

 Favorite topics and subgenres:

 - Historical mysteries

 - Novels with intriguing female characters